vaibhavmule/awesome-masonite/README.md

 - [masonite](https://github.com/MasoniteFramework/core) - The core repo for the framework.
 - [craft](https://github.com/MasoniteFramework/craft) - Craft commands to start new project.
+- [entry](https://github.com/MasoniteFramework/entry) - Entry is a remarkably simple but remarkably powerful API integration for the Masonite.
 - [billing](https://github.com/MasoniteFramework/billing) - Billing is to handle all of the trials, subscriptions and charges for your application.
 - [dashboard](https://github.com/MasoniteFramework/dashboard) - Django Admin-like Dashboard.
 - [notifications](https://github.com/MasoniteFramework/notifications) - Notification package.